helording/Creating-Custom-Database-Name-Type/README.md

 # Creating-Custom-Database-Name-Type
-The goal is to implement a new data type for PostgreSQL, complete with input/output functions, comparison operators, formatting functions, and the ability to build indexes on values of the type.
+Implementation of a new "name" data type for PostgreSQL, complete with input/output functions, comparison operators, formatting functions, and the ability to build indexes on values of the type.

 Link to specification of data type implemented: